ipc2023-learning/ipc2023-learning.github.io/index.md

 ### Large files
 GitHub repos have a file size limit of 100 MB.
 If you need files larger than this, you must upload them to an long-term file preservation site such as [Zenodo](https://zenodo.org/) and let your Apptainer script download them.
-The maximum size for Apptainer images is 2 GiB.

 ## Bug-fixing Policy